Clinical Pastoral Education (CPE)

 Overview and Purpose

-Chaplains support and encourage people of all faith affiliations.
-A hospital chaplain uses the insights and principles of psychology, religion, spirituality, social science, and theology in working with individuals, couples, families and groups to achieve wholeness and health.
-Clinical Pastoral Education (CPE) is an interfaith, professional education for ministry.
-It brings theological students and ministers of all faiths (pastors, priests, rabbis, and others) into supervised encounters with those who are experiencing an emotional crisis.
-Students of the Resurrection Health Care CPE program visit patients, residents, and families in designated clinical areas under the supervision of a certified CPE Supervisor.
+Clinical Pastoral Education (CPE) is a form of adult education in which chaplain residents and interns learn to grow in their personal, pastoral, and professional identities so as to minister with integrity and compassion to people in need.
+Chaplain residents and interns do their clinical pastoral work under supervision and mentoring at their clinical sites in hospitals, nursing and rehabilitation centers, and hospice.
+In these different clinical sites they use the insights and principles of psychology, religion, spirituality, social science, and theology in working with individuals, couples, families and groups to achieve wholeness and health.
+Clinical Pastoral Education (CPE) is an interfaith professional education for ministry.
+It brings theological students and ministers of all faiths (pastors, priests, rabbis, non-ordained men and women and other professional persons) into supervised encounters with those who find themselves in circumstances where spiritual and emotional support can be a source of healing and peace.
+Students of the Presence Health CPE program visit patients, residents, families, and staff in designated clinical areas under the supervision of a certified CPE Supervisor.

-Resurrection Health Care's CPE residency program provides adult learning opportunities in an interactive group environment and clinical settings, including rotations at two of the six RHC hospitals and one of the six senior services facilities or in-house hospice care.
-RHC offers a unique mentorship component, which helps students deepen their spiritual practice and understanding of the needs of those they serve through regular one-on-one mentoring by an experienced RHC chaplain at their clinical site.
+Presence Health offers a unique mentorship component, which helps students deepen their pastoral practice and understanding of the needs of those they serve through regular one-on-one mentoring by an experienced Presence Health chaplain at the student’s clinical site.

-Resurrection Health Care's CPE program fully prepares students to apply for certification.
-The program is accredited by the United States Conference of Catholic Bishops/Commission on Certification and Accreditation (USCCB/CCA) and the Association for Clinical Pastoral Education (ACPE).
+Presence Health’s CPE program fully prepares students to apply for certification.
+The program is accredited by the Association for Clinical Pastoral Education (ACPE).

 Clinical Pastoral Education